open-eid/cdoc2-openapi/README.md

 Note: When pulling, the package index is based on the organization level, not the repository level. https://stackoverflow.com/questions/63041402/github-packages-single-maven-repository-for-github-organization

+So defining single Maven package repo from `open-eid` is enough for pulling cdoc2-* dependencies.

 Test that `settings.xml` is properly configured:
 ```bash